Second grade math curriculum for homeschoolers

 3. Measurement

-Second graders use standard units — inches, feet, centimeters, meters — to measure length and compare measurements.
-They also work with time to the nearest 5 minutes and begin adding and subtracting amounts in dollars and cents.
+Second graders use standard units (inches, feet, centimeters, meters) to measure and estimate lengths.
+Estimation is part of the standard alongside measurement, and it builds the number sense that makes precision meaningful.
+They also work with time to the nearest 5 minutes, elapsed time, and begin adding and subtracting amounts in dollars and cents.

 4. Early multiplication and equal groups